fuzzland/ityfuzz/README.md

 - All: fetch all slots at once using custom API `eth_getStorageAll` on our nodes.
 This is the fastest mode, but it may fail if the contract is too large.
 - Dump: dump storage using debug API `debug_storageRangeAt`.
 This only works for ETH (for now) and fails most of the time.

-# Telemetry

-ItyFuzz collects telemetry data to help us improve the fuzzer.
-The data is collected anonymously and is not used for any commercial purpose.
-You can disable telemetry by setting `NO_TELEMETRY=1` in your environment variable.

 # Citation
 ```